-Today’s wedding, photographed by Katherine O’Brien, took place in the ghost town of Grapetown, Texas.
+Today’s wedding took place in the ghost town of Grapetown, Texas.
 Jonathan and Cameron chose the location because they had often passed by it on a 60 mile loop that they cycled on the weekends.

 Jonathan and Cameron designed a poster for their invitations that included information like the history of Grapetown, a map, their wedding website, and what attire to wear.
 We love the idea of doing posters instead of traditional invitations.
 They totally set the tone for the fun, western-style wedding that this was!